 3. Ultra Precision Scale: SAW Technology

 The transmission of bulk wave between a transmitter and receiver that are a known distance apart will take a predictable amount of time.
 When the distance between them changes, so will the time it takes to transmit the wave.

 So instead of measuring resistance or opposing force, our new weighing technology – called surface acoustic wave, or SAW – uses time measurements to determine weight.

 This is a pretty revolutionary idea because it allows us to measure weight using a spring element load cell, which is cheaper to manufacture, without the disadvantages of the strain gauge design.

 Error Reduction and Accuracy

-SAW load cells do not depend on stress or strain in the spring element, which means these forces can be reduced by at least 90%.
+SAW load cells do not depend on stress or strain in the spring element, which means these forces can be reduced by at least 90 percent.
 Normal load cell errors are therefore reduced to an immeasurable level.

 These time measurements are automatically produced in a digital format, which makes them inherently more accurate.
 Since no resistors are used, the innate issues with the strain gage design — like the ADC and bonding technique — are also eliminated.